 Do students get a lot of homework?

 Homework is set for each subject.
-Students write the homework in their planner (a book that looks like a diary that all students are given on joining the school).
-It is also assigned in Google Classroom.
+Students have homework assigned in Google Classroom.
 It rarely has to be in the next day but one of the first skills to master is to work out when homework needs to be handed in and plan sufficient time to do it accordingly.
 There can be evenings when 40 minutes to 90 minutes is needed to get all homework done, but there may be times when there is no homework left to complete.
 Time management is key.
-Parents can see daily lessons via an app called Weduc.
+Parents will be able to see their son's timetable via an app called Weduc (logins will be sent out in September).
 This also alerts parents to commendations and detentions.
-Students can track their homework and see messages in Google Classroom via the Google account that they will be given.
+Students can track their homework and see messages in Google Classroom via the Google account that they will be given at the start of Year Seven.

 How are allergies catered for?